RedFT/HexTiler/README.md

 - `middle click` and `drag` to move camera around.
 - `up arrow`, `down arrow`, `left arrow`, `right arrow` will also move the camera.

+I've included a sample tileset in `assets/` called `hexes.png`.
+To load it, press `i` navigate and open to `assets/hexes.png`.
+Click around on the screen to start placing tiles.

 ## Authors

 * **Norbu Tsering**